EO-DataHub/eodhp-workspace-controller/README.md

 # Workspace Operator

-This services provides reconcilers for a number of workspace configurations to ensure they remain aligned.
+This service provides reconcilers for a number of workspace configurations to ensure they remain aligned.
 This includes reconcilers for:
 - namespace
 - storage (EFS and S3)
 - service account